TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 Welcome to Istanbul, the crossroads of continents and civilizations.
 Upon your arrival, our team will greet you at the airport and provide a transfer to your hotel in the heart of this historic city.

-In the evening, we’ll gather for a special Welcome Dinner, where you’ll have the opportunity to meet Graham Hancock and your fellow travelers.
+In the evening, we’ll gather for a special Welcome Dinner, where you’ll have the opportunity to meet your fellow travelers.

 Hotel: Istanbul